 heroku addons:add mongohq

 That's it!
-Your app should be live and shareable.
+Your app should be live.
 Type

 All of the generator-angular client side generators are available, but aliased with